(Disclosure: Some of the links below may be affiliate links)

 You can learn more in my guide to health insurance in Switzerland.

 Tourism is expensive

 Even for Swiss people, going to these very popular places is very expensive.
 Even though it is a pleasant experience to go to the Matterhorn, I do not think it is worth more than 100 CHF per person.
 Note that we still went to the Matterhorn when we went to Zermatt.

-The high cost of tourism is a big reason why most Swiss people do not travel much in Switzerland.
+The high cost of tourism is why most Swiss people do not travel much in Switzerland.
 For us, it is cheaper to travel to European countries than it is to travel to Switzerland.
 It does not make sense, right?

 Taxes in Switzerland